The Innovation Pathway

 Assess

-Take our competency self-assessment for mid-level teaching and learning professionals to evaluate your skills and abilities and to help you identify your strengths and growth opportunities in the areas of academic communication, data-driven solutions, digital leadership and transformation, technology initiatives and more.
+Take our self-assessment for mid-level professionals to help you identify your strengths and growth opportunities in communication, team development and optimization, financial management, and project management.

 Assess

-Assess your data literacy skills and abilities by taking the Data Literacy competency self-assessment.
-Understand your strengths and weaknesses in the areas of data security and privacy, data management, data analysis, and more.
+Assess your data literacy skills and abilities by taking the Data Literacy self-assessment and understand your strengths and weaknesses in data security and privacy, data management, data analysis, and others.

 Make Connections

-Lead and facilitate a Community Group that dovetails with your interests and expertise, like a DEI-or a leadership-focused community group.
+Lead and facilitate a Community Group that supports your interests and expertise, like digital transformation or data strategy.

 Engage in Mentoring